 All clerkships/clinical electives that are four weeks or more in duration, and in which the primary mode of instruction is clinical immersion and bedside teaching, provide a written summative narrative assessment of each student at the end of the clerkship.
 In most cases, this narrative assessment is the synthesis of multiple narratives submitted by individual faculty and residents who have worked with the student during the clerkship.
 Additional inputs that contribute to the narrative assessment may include NMBE subject examinations; oral examinations; CEX (Clinical Evaluation Exercises); progress toward entrustability as outlined in the mapped EPAs for the clinical experience.
-The DSA does not include a written narrative, as the individual clerkships and clinical electives contributing to the DSA will already have written summative narratives.

 Final grades are to be submitted by the course/clerkship director within 4 weeks of the end of the course/clerkship to the Registrar’s office, with an absolute deadline of 6 weeks.
 The final grade is defined as the actual grade (i.e., Honors with Distinction; Honors; Satisfactory/Pass; Unsatisfactory) and the summative narrative (where required).

 Formative assessments of any type (written or verbal) are not included in the MSPE.
 All final grades, however, are included in the MSPE, including summative narratives from all required clinical clerkships and subinternships.
 Preclerkship course summative narratives are not included in the MSPE.